alexandru-avram/Documentation/SQL/CheatSheet.md

 ## TRANSACTIONS
 Transactions in the context of databases refer to a set of one or more SQL statements that are executed as a single unit of work.
-The concept of transactions ensures that database operations are atomic, consistent, isolated, and durable, commonly known as the ACID properties
+The concept of transactions ensures that database operations are atomic, consistent, isolated, and durable, commonly known as the ACID properties.

 ### BEGIN TRANSACTION
 Starts a new transaction.
 All subsequent SQL statements are part of this transaction until it is explicitly committed or rolled back.